Ring chromosome

 Representative karyotype from a well differentiated transitional cell carcinoma of the bladder.
 The chromosome indicated by "mar" represents unidentified marker, "r" represents ring chromosome.
 Arrowheads indicate breakpoints.
 Also evident are monosomy 9, 18, and X and trisomy 7.

 A ring chromosome is an aberrant chromosome whose ends have fused together to form a ring.
-Ring chromosomes were first observed in Drosphila by Lilian Vaughan Morgan in 1926 and in maize by Barbara McClintock in 1931.
+Early observations of ring chromosomes were made during the development of cytogenetics in the early 20th century.
+Lilian Vaughan Morgan reported an unusual X chromosome in Drosophila melanogaster in 1926 that appeared “almost or entirely closed and somewhat rounded,” a structure later interpreted as a ring chromosome.
+In 1930, Mikhail Sergeevich Navashin described chromosomes in species of Crepis whose ends had fused to form a closed ring, providing the first explicit cytological description of ring chromosomes in plants.
+Barbara McClintock subsequently reported ring chromosomes in maize in 1931 and carried out detailed studies of their behavior and instability in plant cells.
+Early cytological syntheses subsequently listed ring chromosomes in Crepis (Navashin, 1930), Drosophila (L. V. Morgan, 1933), and maize (McClintock, 1932).

 A ring chromosome is denoted by the symbol r in human genetics and R in Drosophila genetics.
 Ring chromosomes may form in cells following genetic damage by mutagens like radiation, but they may also arise spontaneously during development.